 SETS aims at reflecting with critical instruments and theories on socio-ecological transformations in times of crisis – with a special focus on everyday life and the sphere of social and ecological reproduction.
 In particular, the seminars aim at eliciting reflection on the different practices and “fields” where struggles and transformative action take place.
 The seminars are open to a diverse audience, including academics, students, practitioners, social movements, and non-specialist public [read a short report on the first edition HERE].

-All sessions of the seminar are held online, using Zoom, and start at 3 pm (UK time)
+All sessions of the seminar are held online, using Zoom, and start at 4 pm CEST [3 pm UK time]

 The Socio-Ecological Transitions Seminar (SETS) is a joint initiative between the Research Group on Collective Action, Change, and Transition at the University of Trento, the Centre for Sustainable and Socially Responsible Consumption at Bournemouth University, and the Environmental Sociology Section at the University of Orebro.